Persistence refers to that part of the domain model, which we could call the data model.

 LockHandler implementation is exchangeable.

 wCMF supports database transactions.
-There is only one transaction at the same time and it may be obtained using the
+There is only one transaction at the same time and it is be obtained using the

 PersistenceFacade::getTransaction method.
 The transaction has an active state, which is set in the